ty-moodley/automate_the_boring_stuff/README.md

 The order of operations (precedence) follows mathematics.
 You can use parentheses to override the usual precedence if you need to.
 Whitespace in between the operators and values doesn’t matter for Python (except for the indentation at the beginning of the line), but a single space is convention.
-These rules for putting operators and values together to form expressions are a fundamental part of Python as a programming language, just like the grammar rules that help us communicate.
+The rules for putting operators and values together to form expressions are a fundamental part of Python as a programming language, just like the grammar rules that help us communicate.